GaborMatyas/senior-web-developer-knowledge-base-obsidian-/JavaScript/Data Types/Array.md

 Arrays cannot use strings as element indexes (as in an [associative array](https://en.wikipedia.org/wiki/Associative_array)) but must use integers.

+IMOPORTANT NOTE:
+`indexOf, includes, find, findIndex` operations uses linear search under the hood in Javascript.
+If you need a faster search method with some amount of heuristic, write your own algorithm for big datasets.

 ## [Common operations](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#common_operations "Permalink to Common operations")

 **Create an Array**